arkurpas/Object-detection-ABB-RobotStudio/README.md

 ## Process description

-* a randomly ordered packages come into the station
+* a randomly ordered packages arrive at the robotics station
 * a small robot goes above conveyor and  start the camera placed on its gripper
 * trained model looks for the manufacturer's logo
 * a type of detected object together with coordinates of the center point are sent to robot